 While implementing these processes might seem like a lot of work, ensuring these points are in place will contribute to a better patient experience and higher patient satisfaction.
 Although billing may not seem as important as what happens in the operating room, it is still something your patients will remember when they need an elective procedure, and may talk about on social media.
 A hospital that has a good reputation for ensuring patients can afford to pay their bills will get more interest from patients and more referrals from physicians.

 The Midland Group’s One Patient.
 One Touch.
 One Solution™ system equips patient access representatives with the personalized expertise to ensure that every patient has a positive financial experience.
 Here at The Midland Group, we care about the people you serve.
 Our on-site staff supports your billing office and hospital registration to educate patients on their financial options.
 We offer a variety of payment options that allow patients to settle their bill, which increases upfront collections and earns patient trust.
 Our comprehensive system has been proven to increase revenue, reduce defaults, and improve the level of patient satisfaction of your hospital.
-Contact us and discover how our patient access services can help your hospital improve patient experience and increase revenue.
+Book your free assessment today to see how you can maximize all potential revenue surrounding all types of liability claims.